Peanut-Butter-OSS/PDF-Marking-Tool/docs/scripts/RubricMarking.md

 ## How the results page is generated in rubric based marking
 After all questions in a document have been marked, the next step is to count up all the marks.
 This is as simple as clicking the "Count Marks" button.

 When this button is clicked, the system pops up a dialog asking the user to specify the total value of the assignment or exam.
-For our example, I'll specify that the total value is 20 marks.
+Because this is a rubric based assignment, the value is already populated with the total value from our Rubric.

 Once the total has been specified, the system automatically adds a new page to the document.
 The new page contains the marking results summary, breaking down the marks according to the criteria they were applied to.